Swiss collective investment schemes

 Information and templates

-Application templates for Swiss collective investment schemes are available on the EHP survey and application platform.
+Application templates for Swiss collective investment schemes subject to approval are available on the EHP survey and application platform.
 The following unfolded application template serves as a guide and cannot be used as an application.

-The following documents are available for Swiss collective investment schemes:
+The following documents are available for Swiss collective investment schemes subject to approval:

 Backgroundimage